 Either one is guaranteed to get you your money’s worth of value.

-For seasoned and even professional players, you are likely crushing it already, but there is always room to go higher.
+For seasoned and even professional tennis players, you are likely crushing it already, but there is always room to go higher.
 There will always be people on the court that have the bleeding edge over their competition, which will ultimately result in them winning more games over the long-term in major tournaments and the professional arena.

 A key advantage that you have as an advanced player is that you can experiment with different technologies that have been designed for the competent player in mind.